 Money saved: $248

-What to Expect From a Tech-Powered Budget Wedding
+What to Expect From a Tech-Powered Wedding on a Budget

 If you go this route, you need to give up a certain idea of how your day will go.
 We played host instead of being fully pampered, but that type of wedding never appealed to either of us anyway.

-If you’re on a budget but in the mood for something more traditional, choose some of these areas to save money, then spend your savings on others.
+If you’re planning a wedding on a budget, but you’re in the mood for something more traditional, choose some of these areas to save money, then spend your savings on others.

 The one place we didn’t skimp was on our photographer.
 I figured I wouldn’t remember our centerpieces or paper plates, but I knew we’d look back on our photographs until we’re old and gray.

-So we spent $4,400 on the best photographer we could find (that was his cheapest package and we booked him a year in advance) and I’m so glad we did.
-They’re gorgeous.
+So we spent $4,400 on the best photographer we could find (that was his cheapest package, and we booked him a year in advance), and I’m so glad we did.
+The photos are gorgeous.

-Your Turn: Did you use any of these tools to save money on your wedding?
+Your Turn: What smart strategies did you use to save money on your wedding?

 Disclosure: We have a serious Taco Bell addiction around here.
 The affiliate links in this post help us order off the dollar menu.
 Thanks for your support!

-Marian Schembari is a writer and blogger based in Düsseldorf, Germany by way of San Francisco.
-She writes about travel, creativity and spends way too much time on the internet.
+Marian Schembari is a writer and blogger based in Düsseldorf, Germany, by way of San Francisco.
+She writes about travel and creativity and spends way too much time on the internet.